 Missing a Call to Action

 Every speech has a critical point which the audience should be able to grasp with minimal effort.
-This call to action should be a the takeaway, message or idea from your speech that your audience will gain.
+This call to action should be a takeaway, message or idea from your speech that your audience will gain.
+This call to action is the action you’d like them to take as a result of your communication or speech.
+This CTA (Call to Action) should be clear and concise.
 In fact, it should be so clear that if asked these audience members a year later they would remember it.
 If we don’t make this call to action clear, we leave our audience with doubts or confusion over our message and intent.

 Failure to Plan/Prepare

 Our closing, (just like our opening) is a critical element to a successful speech.
 It is among the parts of a speech where we should prepare our content carefully and practice it.
 A closing isn’t something we should ‘wing it’ or do without preparation.
 It’s something we should sit down, think through, write out, edit and rehearse in front of a recording device (smartphone, webcam, etc.).
 If there are any parts of our speech that we must practice it is our opening and our closing.
 Most novice speakers attempt to ‘wing it’ and are perplexed when it doesn’t get the audience reception they expect.
 Instead, plan for success and you’ll leave your audience in awe.

 No Clear Ending